Ashtonn77/e-commerce-application/README.md

-# Welcome to The Gotham Shopping Network...
+# Welcome to The Gotham Shopping Network
 Hero or Villain, Bat suit or Clown suit, Face paints or Face masks.
-We got what you need.
+We got what you need.<br/>
 Fully functional e-commerce application.

 ### Technologies used: